adityasrivastava30/Base-Node-Project-Teamplate/README.md

    -  `utils`-> contain helper method error classes etc.

-   ### setup The Project
+   ### Setup the Project

-         - Download this template from GitHub and open it in your text
+         - Download this template from GitHub and open it in your text editor.
-         - Go inside the folder path and execute the following command editor.
+         - Go inside the folder path and execute the following command.
             ---
             npm install
             ---
+         - In the root Folder create a .env file and add the env variables.
           ---
               port =<port number of your choice>
           ---
            ex:
                port=64600
           ---
           -go inside the `src ` folder and execute the following command:
           ---